UNINETTSigma2/documentation/nird_archive/search-guide.md

 ## Spatial Search

-The search interface includes a spatial (geographic) search that lets you search for datasets by selecting a region in an interactive map (draw a bounding box on the map to select the geographic region of interest) or by entering the coordinates (the latitude and logitudes coordinates) to define the search area (see Figure 2).
+The search interface includes a spatial (geographic) search that lets you search for datasets by selecting a region in an interactive map (draw a bounding box on the map to select the geographic region of interest) or by entering the coordinates (the latitude and longitudes coordinates) to define the search area (see Figure 2).

 Datasets with spatial metadata matching the selected bounding box are returned.
 You can also choose how spatial matching is applied using the dropdown menu: